How to Compare Car Insurance Companies: Complete Shopping Guide

 Can I negotiate a lower car insurance rate?

 You generally cannot negotiate the base rate the way you would a car price, but you can lower your premium by qualifying for discounts, adjusting your deductibles, or reducing coverage on older vehicles.
-Competing quotes are your best leverage — showing your current insurer a lower rate from a competitor often prompts them to apply additional discounts or match the offer.
-Our guide on questions to ask your car insurance company includes specific discount-focused questions to ask.
+Consumer Reports found that drivers who switched saved a median of $461 per year — and showing your current insurer a lower competing rate often prompts them to apply additional discounts or match the offer.
+Raising your deductible from $500 to $1,000 can also cut your premium by 20–25%.
+Learn more about what affects car insurance rates to identify your biggest savings levers.

 How much can I realistically save by comparing car insurance companies?